microtrain/bootcamp/03-HTML/01-HTML.md

 ````

 ### Exercise 1 - Hello World, Getting Started With HTML 5

+*The exercises in this section will focus on building an about us section for a personal web site.*

 1. [Create a repo on GitHub](https://help.github.com/articles/create-a-repo/) called about.
 1. Clone the repo into the top level of your Apache server */var/www*